DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 .embedded-demo({ "path": "grid-editing/edit-row-controlled", "showThemeSelector": true })

-### Inline Cell Editing
+## Inline Cell Editing

+### Basic

 You can use `TableInlineCellEditing` plugin to edit single cell.
 With this plugin you turn cell in editing state by click.
 When you press `Enter` or lost focus from cell (for example click on another cell or element) changes aplly.
 When you press 'Escape' changes cancel.

-Important, this plugin is incompatible with `TableEditRow` plugin.

 .embedded-demo({ "path": "grid-editing/inline-cell-editing", "showThemeSelector": true })

+### Cooperation with TableEditRow

+`TableInlineCellEditing` plugin may be used with each other editing plugins.
+For example, you can edit table by single cell and add new rows by `TableEditRow` plugin and with `TableEditColumn` plugin

+.embedded-demo({ "path": "grid-editing/edit-row-with-inline-cell-editing", "showThemeSelector": true })

 ## Disable Editing in a Column